VACUMM/sonat/doc/source/core.rst

   which also provides a spectrum (see :numref:`fig_core_pseudo_spect`);
 - the sample generation is made by :f:func:`f_sampleens`.

-Note that the generated sample as lower variance than is original field variance since a reduced number of EOFs is kept (:numref:`fig_core_pseudo_expl`).
+Note that the generated sample has lower variance than its original field variance since a reduced number of EOFs is kept (:numref:`fig_core_pseudo_expl`).

 .. _fig_core_pseudo_spect: